chuckcoughlin/redistrict-colorado/docs/user-guides.md

 `Compactness:`
   To measure compactness, we calculate the *Isoperimetric Quotient* of each district.
 This is obtained by dividing its area by the square of its perimeter.
 We then normalize by dividing by 0.07216878, the quotient for a hexagonal shape, a theoretical optimum honeycomb shape.
 In order to obtain a grand total, we average the reciprocals of these for all districts and then take the reciprocal of that.
 This gives us a weighted average.
-We want this score to be maximized.
+We want this score to be *maximized*.Â

   The normalization step guarantees that the final score is in the range 0-1.

 `Population Equality`
+To measure population balance, the program calculates the standard deviation of the populations of the districts, normalized by the population and multiplied by 100 to give a result in percent.
+We want this score to be *minimized*.

+An alarm indicator is shown if any individual district has over a 1.0% deviation.

 `Composite`